 Fuel/Petrol – $1.70 – $2.20 per liter

 Alcohol – $8 pints at a bar, $12 for a six-pack at a supermarket, $8 – $12 bottle of wine or $20 box of wine at supermarkets

 Top things to do in New Zealand

 A visit to New Zealand is not complete without an epic road trip.
-Whether you plan to search for the best surf spots, waterfalls, mountain hikes, or complete the drive from Cape Reinga down to Bluff, road trippin’ should be #1 on your list.
-It is a perfect way to explore New Zealand.
+Whether you plan to search for the best surf spots, waterfalls, mountain hikes, or complete the drive from Cape Reinga down to Bluff, road-tripping should be #1 on your list.
+It is a perfect way to explore the country.
+It’s even a great way to see New Zealand with kids.
 For the best road trip, we recommend starting in Auckland and ending in Christchurch.
 Spend more time on the South Island.
 There is much more to see!